taliakusmirek/vault.basictryon/readme.md

-# VAULT MVP - Virtual Try-On System with YOLO and Neural Radiance Fields
+# Virtual Try-On System with YOLO and Neural Radiance Fields

 ## Overview
 This project implements a virtual try-on system that combines YOLO object detection with Neural Radiance Fields (NeRF) for BASIC 3D clothing visualization.
 The system allows users to virtually try on clothing items by capturing them with a camera and rendering them onto a 3D body model.